 To arrange tours for people with special needs, please call the museum's education department at (812) 855-7719.

 Visit our Directions and Parking page for more information.

 Tours and Class Visits During Renovation

 While the museum's building is closed for renovation, our education department is offering art-related walking tours of the IU Bloomington campus.
 We are also offering classroom PowerPoint presentations for area schools and various community organizations, and Teaching through the Visual Arts in-services for area K-12 classroom teachers.
 To inquiry about these programs or schedule a tour please contact the museum's tour manager Patsy Rahn at firstname.lastname@example.org.
 More information about scheduling tours is located on our Tours and Class Visits page.

 We welcome visitors to take photographs for personal use.
+Please take as many photos as you would like during your visit.
 Please do not use flash photography, lights, or tripods.
 Handheld cameras are welcome.
 There are select artworks or exhibitions where photography may be limited.
 Thank you for your cooperation in observing these restrictions.
-For questions about photography in the galleries or for media inquires about museum images, contact Abe Morris, the museum's Manager of Public Relations and Marketing, at email@example.com.
+For questions about photography in the galleries or for media inquiries about museum images, contact Abe Morris, the museum's Manager of Public Relations and Marketing, at email@example.com.

 To inquire about procuring images of museum objects and rights and reproductions of museum objects, contact our Collections Management department.

 Many of the objects in our collections have been around for hundreds, even thousands of years.
 Help keep them safe!
 PLease do not touch the artwork and keep a reasonable distance from the works of art.

 Food and drink is prohibited in the galleries.

 Coats must be worn, they cannot be carried while in the galleries.
 Coat racks are available.